jennfshr/vnc2hpc/README.md

 -----

-### [-p|--pixeldepth \<int\>] (optional) Default: 24 - others: 8, 15, 16
+### [-p|--pixeldepth \<int\>] (optional) Default: 24 - others: 16,32

 To change the pixel depth of the desktop to be started, call the script with a `-P <int>` argument, where the integer represents the depth in bits.
-The default value is 24, and other viable options are 8, 15, 16.
+The default value is 24, and other viable options are 16 and 32.
 Other values of -P may cause odd behavior with certain applications.

 -----